TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-24-insecure-deserialization-and-confusion-attacks-in-cpp.md

 All of these are potential attack vectors on the deserialization API.
 Some may lead to ~~boring~~ classic out-of-bound reads.
 Some may lead to DoS.
 In this post, we'll concern ourselves only with the last few questions, which put simply is this: **Can we abuse the referencing mechanism?**

-## Understanding Our Targets
+## Who uses pointer/reference serialization?

-I deliberately chose libraries which support serialization of references.
-This automatically eliminates popular language-agnostic libraries (e.g. Protobufs, Msgpack) from our scope as they don't support the feature.
+Pointer serialization is often used in low-latency, decentralised, and distributed systems.
+In industry, this means use cases span cross-process communication (IPC/RPC), finance, cryptocurrency, IoT, robotics, and science.
+These are systems which require moving data across machines while preserving the data structure.

-Once we’ve culled the masses, we're left with libraries such as Boost Serialization, Cereal, Bitsery, and HPX.
-These libraries support the serialization of deep, complex structures with use cases spanning cross-process communication (IPC/RPC), finance, IoT, robotics, and science.
+I found five C++ libraries which support this feature, namely Boost Serialization, Cereal, Bitsery, and HPX.
+Other C++ serialization libraries exist such as nhlomann/json, or even popular language-agnostic libraries such as protobuf and msgpack.
+However, those libraries don't appear to support serialization of references, so we consider out-of-scope for this post.

 - **Boost Serialization**.
 Boost is a popular C++ library which extends the standard library with various classes and features.
 Boost *Serialization*, born in 2003, is only one module among a plethora of modules and supports features including versioning, multiple archive formats (binary, text, XML), and serialization support for numerous standard types.
 - **Cereal** is a slightly modern rehash of Boost Serialization, catering to C++11 features and modern formats such as JSON.